 Established the Japan Tourist Photo Federation in 1944.
 Opened a photo studio in Shibuya, Tokyo in 1947.

+He was an avid photographer of Mt.
+Fuji, taking 400,000 photos of Fuji-san.
 On the back of the ¥1,000 bill is a picture of Mt.
 Fuji reflected on Lake Motosu in Yamanashi Prefecture (gyaku-Fuji or Reversed Mt.
 Fuji).
 This picture was based on a Mt.
-Fuji photo by Okada Koyo.
+Fuji photo by Okada Koyo taken in 1935.

 Awards Photographic Society of Japan, 1954; Japan National Park Association Award, 1956; Order of the Sacred Treasure, Gold Rays with Neck Ribbon, 1966